Fadoli/node-red-contrib-function/README.md

 ## Security

+This node has a workaround for the next issue :

-A simple function node can compromise the whole instance, it is possible to override any function in RED.utils in the whole runtime :
+A simple function node can compromise the whole instance, it is possible to override any function from RED.utils :

 ```JSON
 [{"id":"470dca49.8c5bec","type":"function","z":"cfcd3c8c.f02bc8","name":"Hack NR","func":"","outputs":1,"noerr":0,"initialize":"this.origclone = RED.util.cloneMessage;\n\nRED.util.cloneMessage = function (...params) {\n    console.log(\"Wanting to clone\" + JSON.stringify(params))\n    return origclone.call(this,...params);\n}","finalize":"RED.util.cloneMessage = this.origclone;","x":360,"y":140,"wires":[[]]}]